Skip to content

 If a location can’t be found by the router, verify that at least one access point is connected to the path network with actual lines.
 Visual proximity is not enough—there must be a node/segment intersection.

-- Define all valid access points (doors).
+• Define all valid access points (entrances on routes layer).
 More options give better routes.

-Ensure at least one access point is connected to the walking network; add or fix the corridor line to that node. -
+• No route found Ensure at least one access point is connected to the routes network on the routes layer.

 Verify one or more surfaces are assigned to the location and they’re visible on the current floor/layer.